The Ultimate Guide to the Best Playground and Restaurant Combos in Hong Kong for Families with Young Children

 - Open Grass Spaces: Yes

-- Parking: Yes (Paid parking is available nearby)
+- Parking: Yes (paid parking is available nearby on Hing Fat Street)

 - Address: Victoria Park, Causeway Bay, Hong Kong